vutting4221/veechain.github.io/docs/smart-chain/wallet/extension/seed.md

 # How to Reveal Your Seed Phrase

 When dealing with cryptocurrencies or crypto assets like BNB or BUSD, it is important to always be aware of and have your private keys, seed phrases and passwords backed up in case the unexpected occurs.

 ## Backing Up When Installing
-When you create a new Binance Extension Wallet account, you are given your 12 word seed phrase is the most important bit of information for you to record and keep safe when managing your MetaMask account.
+When you create a new Binance Extension Wallet account, you are given your 12 word seed phrase is the most important bit of information for you to record and keep safe when managing your extension account.

 You can write your seed phrase down on a piece of paper, store it on a flash drive or we also make it optional to download a file containing this information.

 ![img](https://lh3.googleusercontent.com/n2FtIpBGm0rfQC1WHDUbL44LhT6VVizzV4uBhzOkFCblCIXFdOISvy-OzCF5rEeU6q0suuW8Z6noqgYWW5_u8AU7mjat3ayEzU031SLjULoFSh0pdQOO_spRwGfqBEbSl8TIVOfa)

 ## Backing Up After You Install Binance Extension Wallet
 If for some reason you forgot to record your 12 word seed phrase or you lost the original copy, you can reveal your seed phrase so you can back it up again.

 **Select Dropdown Menu (on top-right corner) --> Manage Accounts**